Sunset at Haleakala better than sunrise

 Haleakala National Park summit entrance

-You need to pay the National Park entrance fee of $30 per vehicle which is valid for 3 consecutive days.
+You need to pay the National Park entrance fee of $30 per vehicle, which is valid for 3 consecutive days.

 You can use this same entrance permit for the Kipahulu entrance on the Road to Hana to access the Pipiwai trail hike in Haleakala and the Pools of Oheo.
 These are some of the best stops on the Road to Hana.